 Looking into the continent from the outside or from within it, the mainstream messages that define Africa rarely articulate the subtlety and nuance of its people or their existence.
 How can almost 1 billion people in 54 countries speaking over 2000 languages all be living in chaos all the time?
 Read More

 The clichés and commonly held notions of Africa and Africans are that they are HIV positive, poor, corrupt and criminally inclined.
 These notions get punctuated and perpetuated by our insatiable appetite for what is burning or destroyed versus what is thriving.
 These views, messages and perspectives crowd out a balanced understanding of the diversity of everyday existence on this continent.
 Part of breaking with these perceptions of failure comes from how and who has access to the alternative realities that exist all around us.
-Knowledge, ideas, and expertise are all too often hard to come by or uninteresting for many people living in Africa across the socio-economic continuum.
+Knowledge, ideas and expertise are all too often hard to come by or uninteresting for many people living in Africa across the socio-economic continuum.

 The inaccessibility of this knowledge, alternative ideas and the people who create it is not however simply a problem affecting Africa’s identity or image.
 It has far reaching consequences to the daily choices people make, how access is controlled or denied, when and where opportunities are presented and realised, how social justice is both vetted and meted out, and more sweepingly who receives what rights and privileges.
-The contorted perceptions of Africa’s reality and who and what we understand creates a myriad of limitations that stifle growth, opportunity and most critically innovation.
+The distorted perceptions of Africa’s reality and who and what we understand creates a myriad of limitations that stifle growth, opportunity and most critically innovation.

-Educating the African continent or reshaping perspectives of who and what Africa is and is capable of is no small undertaking nor our ambition.
+Educating the African continent or reshaping perspectives of whom and what Africa is and is capable of is no small undertaking nor our ambition.
 We have designed an approach however to identify, showcase, network and expose Africa’s “Thought Leaders” as a way of both developing and depicting ideas as well as opening a window into an alternative reality outside the commonly held notions of continental collapse.
 This is a reality that showcases what is extraordinary about the people in Africa, their visions and current manifestations that are solving problems and making a meaningful and affirmative contribution to their communities, cities, countries, continent and the world.
 Our approach, although modest in its ambitions, does however provide a model that can be easily replicated anywhere in Africa and with scale it can offer an alternative narrative of who and what we know about this place.
 This model is –Talking Heads.